Exclusions to the right to apply

 It should be noted that not all trigger events are permanent and corresponding terminating events can occur to make an application for a village green possible.

-The full list of trigger events is set out in the first column in Schedule 1A of the 2006 Act which can be viewed by clicking here (website).
+The full list of trigger events is set out in the first column in Schedule 1A of the 2006 Act.

 Some examples of trigger events include:

 - the first publication of an application for planning permission for the land, which will include circumstances where planning permission is subsequently granted;

 - the publication by the local planning authority of a draft local plan or neighbourhood plan proposal which identifies the land for potential development;